-Ecuador has received more than 220,000 Venezuelan refugees in recent years.
-Many of these people left their homes with almost nothing and journeyed across borders with their families in search of basic resources and stability.
-The Ministry of the Interior has reported that 2 out of 10 Venezuelan refugees who enter Ecuador are children and adolescents.
-The influx of Venezuelan migrants has created a humanitarian emergency.
-Many families arrive with no place to stay and very little money.
+Ecuador has been flooded by more than 220,000 Venezuelan refugees in recent years.
+Many of these people left their homes with what they could carry and journeyed with their families in search of basic resources and safety.
+The increasing influx of Venezuelan refugees has created a humanitarian emergency.

-Sustainable Cuenca not only solves people's immediate needs, the organization provides a safe and welcoming place for refugees to visit and experience community.
-Sustainable Cuenca offers short-term assistance so that families can stabilize themselves.
+The Cuenca Soup Kitchen not only solves people's immediate needs, the organization provides a safe and welcoming place for refugees to visit and experience community.
 Removing the stress of hunger helps Venezuelan refugees focus on finding jobs and places to live.
-The Outreach Program connects us with the local community and helps some of the most vulnerable Ecuadorians receive nourishment.
+The Outreach Program connects the Cuenca Soup Kitchen with the local community and helps some of the most vulnerable Ecuadorians to receive nourishment.